411568/411568.github.io/_pages/projects/esp32_weather_station.md

 The ESP is sending data to the [Thingspeak](https://thingspeak.com) server.
 We can visualize them using the Python app with PyQT graphs that I also wrote for this project.

+The enclousure that you see below was made from plywood cut on a CNC machine.
+I also placed a piece of plexiglass in front of the solar panel and light sensor to protect them a bit from rain etc.

 ![station picture](/assets/images/esp32_weather_station/picture_1.jpg)